orblivion/orblivion/README.md

 Hello,

-I set this page up because I thought that Github's interface is not that well suited to a resume.
+I set this page up because I thought that Github's user account interface is not that well suited to a portfolio.
 It's hard to distinguish one's own projects from contributions made to other projects.
 Here, I would like to highlight some of the examples you might be looking for, and give a little context to them.
 (Of course you can still see my normal Github profile [here](https://github.com/orblivion))

 I should note that while I've been a Node.js and Go developer by trade, Python is still my strong suit, and I'm a big fan of Haskell.
 You may find a disproportionate amount of Haskell among what I've done in my free time, which has a strong correlation with what ends up on Github.
 But, I've included some Python.